 Bubble sort is an example of a sorting algorithm that always swaps consecutive elements in the array.
-It turns out that the time complexity of such an algorithm is always at least $O(n^2)$ , because in the worst case, $O(n^2)$ swaps are required for sorting the array.
+It turns out that the time complexity of such an algorithm is always at least $O(n^2)$, because in the worst case, $O(n^2)$ swaps are required for sorting the array.

-A useful concept when analyzing sorting algorithms is an inversion: a pair of elements (t[a], t[b]) in the array such that a < b and t[a] > t[b], i.e., the elements are in the wrong order.
-For example, in the array the inversions are (6,3), (6,5) and (9,8).
+A useful concept when analyzing sorting algorithms is an inversion: a pair of array elements (array[a], array[b]) such that a < b and array[a] > array[b], i.e., the elements are in the wrong order.
+For example, the array has three inversions: (6,3), (6,5) and (9,8).
 The number of inversions indicates how much work is needed to sort the array.
 An array is completely sorted when there are no inversions.
 On the other hand, if the array elements are in the reverse order, the number of inversions is the largest possible: